meltingcore/bg/meal-mayhem/Rules.md

 of the 3 **exact** pasta ingredient cards (Italy) as win condition card.
 - Any recipes cooked with the help of the **Universal Ingredients** or the **Cook Twice** action cards do not participate in win condition tracking or special ability effects.
+- If a recipe that uses the **Cook Recipe Twice** action card is replaced by a Türkiye's **kebab** recipe, both Türkiye and the player who cooks the recipe score its points, because only 1 of the 2 recipes is replaced.
+Türkiye gets the action card during the replacement.